Discover more from Ground Experience

 When proponents of decolonization speak of “transforming” a system, a curriculum, a policy, or cultural norm, they are speaking of dismantling those things into non-existence and in many cases actively replacing them with a new paradigm that centers other voices that have been colonized either materially (e.g. a continent being conquered and subjugated by the British Empire) or through discourse (e.g. leaving minority voices out of a literature curriculum or invisibilizing the through non-representation in popular films) or both.

-And most troubling of all, as the authors of Cynical Theories repeatedly warn us, the idea that there are no universal human experiences and that we cannot develop empathy for people who are different from us or the capacity to learn from their experiences and understand them better precludes the possibility of peaceful and just co-existence in a pluralistic society.
+And most troubling of all, the idea that there are no universal human experiences and that we cannot develop empathy for people who are different from us or the capacity to learn from their experiences and understand them better precludes the possibility of peaceful and just co-existence in a pluralistic society.